alice1

 Books:

-Strange Terrain: A Poetry Handbook for Reluctant Readers, Hobblebush Books 2009
+Strange Terrain: A Poetry Handbook for the Reluctant Reader, Hobblebush Books 2009

 Be That Empty, Harbor Mountain Press 2007